EricLScace/tic-tac-toe/README.md

 >* Refactored Player to allow a objPlayer to be neither logged in or out, in order to cache a proffered name/password for later reuse (e.g., to log-in after registration).
 >* Bug fixes needed.

->__3.12 Deploy broken__ In packaging, the HTML templates used to contain e.g., the sign-in/register forms appear to be moved to locations not in agreement with the js require() functions.
+>__3.12 Deploy broken — introduce templates__ In packaging, the HTML templates used to contain e.g., the sign-in/register forms appear to be moved to locations not in agreement with the js require() functions.
 As a result, the site generates a 404 error each time it tries to load, as it cannot find the HTML templates.
 >* Attempted to relocate the templates inside the js script folder; this did not work.
 >* Danny suggested looking at Handlebars. https://www.sitepoint.com/a-beginners-guide-to-handlebars/.
 I tried the following:
 >>* Install Handlebars globally with 'npm install handlebars -g'